 Frequently Asked Questions

 The online application form says I need to submit supporting documents with my application, should I still do so?

 As this is a pilot affecting only a limited number of students at a small number of institutions, the Tier 4 online application form has not been changed to reflect the new scheme.
 Therefore it might still indicate that you need to include these documents with your visa application but you may ignore this as you do not need to submit financial documents or your previous qualifications.
 Please check the ‘Evidence Used’ section on your CAS for a note confirming that you are eligible for the pilot.
 Under the scheme if you are applying for a visa to undertake a Masters degree course of under 13 months at Nottingham, you are not required to include your qualifications or financial documents with your visa application.

 Do I need to specify anything about the pilot on my visa application form?

 We do recommend that you annotate your visa application form.
-As mentioned above, this scheme is a pilot affecting only a relatively small number of students, and therefore the online Tier 4 application form has not been changed to pick up Masters degree students applying from a pilot institution.
-Therefore, the form will ask you to provide supporting documentation, even thoough you do not need to provide this.
+As mentioned above, this scheme is a pilot affecting only a relatively small number of students, and as such, the online Tier 4 application form has not been changed to pick up Masters degree students applying from a pilot institution.
+Therefore, the form will ask you to provide supporting documentation, even though you do not need to provide this.